 - Holding the Principal to account for the educational performance of the school and its pupils, and the performance management of staff

 - Overseeing the financial performance of the school and making sure its money is well spent.

 In order to do this, governors need to gain knowledge of how the school operates through attending meetings, reading documentation provided for them, analysing data and engaging in regular visits to the school.

-The role of the governing body is one of oversight and it is not involved in the day to day management of the school.
+The role of the Local Advisory Board is one of oversight and it is not involved in the day to day management of the school.
 The responsibility for educational performance and operational matters lies with the Principal.

-Currently the governing body meets on average once a month during term time, as a full board usually on a Monday evening at 6pm.
-In addition each governor is a member of at least one committee, each committee meets once per half term on either a Tuesday or a Thursday evening at 6pm.
+Currently the LAB meets four times a year during term time, usually on a Monday evening at 6pm.
+In addition each governor is a member of at least one committee, each committee meets once per term on either a Tuesday or a Thursday evening at 6pm.
 During the meetings governors review the progress and attainment of all year groups, they monitor teaching and learning and the school’s finances through reports and presentations from senior staff, and they use the information gained to assist them to plan strategically for further development of the school.

 Meetings usually last between one and half to two hours.
 Papers for the meeting are sent out in advance for governors to read though prior to the meeting, this may take an hour or more.
 There is an expectation that all governors come to the meeting having read the papers and prepared for meaningful discussion on the matters raised within them.

 Governors are expected to do much more than merely attending meetings, they are also expected to receive and understand reports from the Senior Leadership Team so that they can question, challenge and support, thereby improving the quality of the whole educational provision.
 Support is given to governors to assist them with this, in addition all new governors are expected to attend both an induction meeting with the Clerk to Governors and an Induction training course run by Leicestershire Governor Development Service.
 Ongoing training is provided throughout the year and governors are expected to use the training to keep up to date with governance issues.